ChantelleAA/Node-Classification-Project/README.md

 - **Loss Calculation:** Evaluate the prediction error using a suitable loss function, such as cross-entropy for classification tasks.
 - **Backward Pass:** Perform backpropagation to compute the gradient of the loss function with respect to each parameter.
 Update model parameters using the gradients and the Adam optimization algorithm.

-### Step 5: Cross-Validation
+### Step 5: Evaluation with Cross-Validation and Output
 - **K-Fold Cross-Validation:** Systematically split the dataset into K folds.
 For each fold, train the model on K-1 folds and validate it on the remaining fold.
 This process is repeated K times with each fold used exactly once as the validation set.
+The cross-validation accuracy over the folds are averaged to give the final accuracy.
 - **Performance Metrics:** Calculate accuracy and loss for each fold.
 Aggregate these metrics to assess the overall performance and stability of the model.

-### Step 6: Evaluation and Output
-- **Test Evaluation:** After model training and validation, assess the model on a separate test set (if available) to evaluate its performance on unseen data.
-- **Save Outputs:** Store the model's predictions, performance metrics, and parameter configurations.
+- **Save Outputs:** Compile the outputs from each fold's evaluation and store the model's predictions, performance metrics, and parameter configurations.
 This includes saving TensorBoard logs for visual analysis of the training process.

 ### Step 7: Logging and Reproducibility
 - **Logging:** Maintain detailed logs of training/validation loss and accuracy, along with system settings and hyperparameters.
 This is crucial for debugging and refining the model.